abusch8/Tetris/README.md

 |Hold               |`[C]`          |
 |Quit               |`[ESC]` / `[Q]`|

 I also recommend that you adjust your keyboard's repeat rate and delay.
-Can make the game feel a bit more responsive.
+It can make the game feel a bit more responsive.

 ## TODO